Discovery Indigenous

 ELIGIBILITY

-To be eligible as a Chief Investigator on a 2024 Discovery Indigenous Project you must, at 1 January 2024, and if successful, for the project activity period:
+To be eligible to be Chief Investigator on a 2026 Discovery Indigenous Project, you must at 1 January 2026 (and if successful, for the whole project activity period):

 a. be an employee for at least 0.2 FTE at an Eligible Organisation; or